 Congratulations on purchasing the finest Quality Fire Pit on the Market Today!
 Your new Fire Pit is made using high quality American Made steel and is completely welded together.
-Each Pit is made using thick gauge steel and will last a lifetime.
-Your new Fire Pit requires very little maintenance.
+Each Pit is made using approximately 1/4″ thick gauge steel and will last a lifetime.
+Your new Fire Pit requires extraordinarily little maintenance.

 Snuffers All our snuffer lids are designed for the peace of mind.
 They will suffocate a fire at the end of the night so you can go to bed without worrying.
-They can also double as a lid to keep the outside elements out of your pit.
-They are made using high quality plate steel.
+They also double as a lid to keep the outside elements out of your pit.
+They are made using high quality American Made plate steel.
 Steel will oxidize and form an outside layer of rust which will help to protect the internal steel.
 Your snuffer will eventually match the same patina as your fire pit, which goes through the exact same process.
 The oxidation process is a natural process which is controlled by the environment in which it is in.
 Furthermore, it is not a great idea to leave wet ashes in your fire pit.
 Wet ash turns into lye and lye is chemical that reacts with steel.
 Our pits are too thick to worry about, but we do not recommend leaving wet ashes at all in your fire pit ever.
 Our snuffer lids are the next best thing we sell next to our fire pits.

-Cooking Grates come sprayed with cooking oil.
-We recommend spraying or brushing your grate before each time you cook on.
+Cooking Grates come unseasoned.
+We recommend spraying or brushing your grate before each time you cook on with cooking oil.
 We also recommend not leaving your grate outside when not using it.
 The more you cook on it the better.
 Keep them seasoned well, out of the elements and they will last.